 City of Milton: Crabapple Form-Based Code and Transfer of Development Rights Program

-The City of Milton in north Fulton County contracted with Tunnell-Spangler-Walsh and Rick Pruetz to develop a form-based code and transfer of development rights (TDR) program for the Crabapple community.
+The City of Milton in north Fulton County contracted with the firm of Tunnell-Spangler-Walsh (TSW) and Rick Pruetz to develop a form-based code and transfer of development rights (TDR) program for the Crabapple community.
 Based on a 2011 Master Plan for the area, ARC assisted with selecting the project team and provided technical assistance with the development of the TDR program.
 Download the key documents below: